Common Causes of Metallic Taste

 Parageusia, or a chronic metallic taste in your mouth, effects any people of every walk of life and degree of health.
 The onset may be sudden or develop over time, can last for a few minutes, or linger indefinitely.
 This condition can be merely an annoyance, or even interfere with eating and drinking.
 There are a number of things that can cause a metallic taste, and it is helpful to understand the way your sense of taste works before examining things that can effect it.

 The human sense of taste is moderated by two areas: the olfactory nerves in the nasal cavity, and the taste buds in the mouth.
 The scent and taste of things are recorded by these nerves, which then send signals to the brain, where the tastes and scents are identified.
 When this process is effected by certain circumstances, it can cause a metallic taste in the mouth.

 Depending on the cause and severity, your doctor might be able to ease or eliminate parageusia.
 There are many things that can cause metallic taste, which your medical professional will need to know to help diagnose you.
-These are some of the most well-known:

 Medicine for conditions such as osteoporosis, glaucoma, blood pressure, and antibiotics can all cause metallic taste.
 Some over-the-counter medications can also alter the sense of taste.